Halloween 2025

 Dr. Jekyll and Mr. Hyde

-Stevenson’s tale caught the Victorian tension -- the age of Jack the Ripper, the pornography of My Secret Life, and the swank bordellos and dangerous street trade set against high-minded rectitude of the age.
-In post-Crash America, these images of tormented souls, haunted after a decade of crazed abandon, had their own special horror.
-More broadly, closely administered societies invite multiple souls rebelling against restraints of order and good sense.
-The myth is irresistible.
+Stevenson’s tale caught the Victorian tension -- the age of Jack the Ripper the pornography of My Secret Life and the swank bordellos and dangerous street trade set against high-minded rectitude of the age.
+In post-Crash America these images of tormented souls haunted after a decade of crazed abandon had their own special horror.
+More broadly closely administered societies invite multiple souls rebelling against restraints of order and good sense.
+The myth bearing the message is irresistible.

 The Old Dark House